Skip to main content

 2. Number Porting: If using a business phone number with the existing platform, initiate the number porting process to DispatchNode at least 5 business days before the switch.

-3. Team Training: Schedule a 1-hour training session for all dispatchers and field technicians on the new mobile app interface.
+3. Team Training: Schedule a 1-hour training session for all dispatchers and crew on the new mobile app interface.

 4. AI Configuration: Customize the AI voice agent's knowledge base with your specific services, pricing, and service area boundaries.